misael-diaz/api-tools-dynamate/README.md

 # api-tools-dynamate
 DynaMate Tools API

+This is a work in progress and so this documentation is missing a lot of context.

+The machine running this API is tasked with executing the molecular dynamics tools.
+Some of the agent tools that we made public in the original [DynaMate](https://github.com/omendibleba/dynaMate) are going to be added.

 ## Examples

 In this section we present examples of the molecular dynamics tools that have been added